-NOTE: For systems expanded with the R400X or B400X expander and linked by a power bus cable, you need only turn off the system unit: The expander(s) will power down when you set the system Power switch to off (0).
-Note that the orange ac indicator on the expander power supply should remain lit even though the system Power switch set to off (0).
+NOTE: For systems expanded with the R400X or B400X expander and linked by a power bus cable, you need only turn off the system unit.
+The expander(s) will power off when you set the system Power switch to off (0).
+Note that the orange ac indicator on the expander power supply should remain lit even though the system is powered off.